mancili/QuICSeedR/README.md

 ## License

-This R package for analyzing seed amplification assay data is available under a dual licensing model: it is freely available under the GNU General Public License v3.0 (GPL-3) for open-source use, and a separate commercial [LICENSE](https://github.com/mancili/QuICSeedR/blob/main/LICENSE) is offered for use cases that require additional rights or support beyond the scope of GPL-3.
+This R package for analyzing seed amplification assay data is freely available under the GNU General Public License v3.0 (GPL-3) for open-source use.

 ## Author